100% Foreign Business Ownership in Saudi Arabia: MISA Rules, Open Sectors & Legal Requirements

 Frequently Asked Questions

-Can foreigners own 100% of a company in Saudi Arabia
+Can you own 100% of a company in Saudi Arabia?

-What happens if a foreign investor operates without a license
+What happens if a foreign company operates in Saudi Arabia without MISA registration?

 Avoid Costly Legal Mistakes